Gray dorcopsis

 The gray dorcopsis or gray forest wallaby (Dorcopsis luctuosa) is a species of marsupial in the family Macropodidae.
 It is found in West Papua and Papua New Guinea.

 Description

 The gray dorcopsis has a long muzzle and small, rounded ears.
 The forelegs are relatively longer in comparison to the hind legs than they are in most other members of the family Macropodidae.
 The tail is long and has a bare, cornified tip.
-The short, dense fur is smokey-grey above and paler grey beneath, with a yellowish patch around the single cloacal orifice.
+The short, dense fur is smoky-grey above and paler grey beneath, with a yellowish patch around the single cloacal orifice.
 Males are much larger than females, a male weighing up to 11.6 kg while a female reaches 3.6 kg.
 The head and body length is 97 cm in males and 39 cm in females, with tails reaching 97 cm and 31 cm respectively.

 Distribution and habitat

 The gray dorcopsis is endemic to the southern and southeastern part of the island of New Guinea where it occurs at altitudes of up to 400 m.
 Its habitat is tropical primary and secondary forest, in particular gallery forest, and it is also found in disturbed areas such as abandoned gardens.